croquet/microverse/staging/docs/Rapier.md

 Alternatively, Rapier bindings enables the contactEvents and intersectionEvents to fire.
 See the part of `setup()` that uses the `rapierSensor` property and how it enables the contact- and intersectionEvent callbacks.

 The `CascadePawn` behavior creates a Three JS mesh with a simple geometry that matches with the value in "rapierShape".
-For a demo purpose, the creation of the mesh is guarded by `if (this.shape.children.length === 0)`, meaning that it does not replace a shape that is already there.
+For the demo purpose of the demo, the creation of the mesh is guarded by `if (this.shape.children.length === 0)`, meaning that it does not replace a shape that is already there.

 ```JavaScript
 class CascadePawn {